0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

 ### Spam and Sausage Pizza

 I made another pizza using another ball of the same dough from [two weeks ago](/food/foodventures/what-i-ate-jun-10-16/#triple-meat-pizza), the one Kevin said was his favourite to date.
 I put roughly the same toppings on this one: spam, cheese sausage, and mozzarella.
 To my surprise, he hated this pizza.
-The crust was the problem, he said it "tasted weird."
-After watching him struggling through a few slices I told him just to scrape the toppings off and leave the crust.
+The crust was the problem; he said it "tasted weird."
+After watching him struggle through a few slices, I told him just to scrape the toppings off and leave the crust.
 No idea what changed between this one and the last.
 I had a little bit of the crust, and both of them taste the same to me.

+The only difference was this crust was still too soft in the middle the first time I took it out of the oven (I forgot to account for the fact that I was baking this from the fridge whereas the other one was already at room temp).
+But even after baking for an extra ten minutes to stiffen it up, it was still no good.
+According to the bf, it was the taste of the dough, not the texture, that was most off-putting.
+It's frustrating, to be honest, especially because I have like five more balls of this dough in the freezer.

 At least this is in line with his character.
 Remember when I said I was really surprised when he said he liked this last time because he ordinarily hates anything whole wheat?
-I guess we're back to the regular Kevin we know and ~~hate~~ love.
+I guess last time was either a fluke or a whole wheat-tolerant demon briefly took possession of his human form, but now we're back to the regular Kevin we know and ~~hate~~ love.

 ## Tuesday